mattrdunn/BookWorms/ReadMe.md

 # BookWorms
 BookWorms is a web application designed to facilitate discussion and exploration of written works for collaborative study.
 Under development.

+## Introduction
+The idea was formed in attempting to facilitate a virtual book club among friends during the COVID-19 lockdown in 2020.
+We tried using Google docs for tracking current readings, prompts, discussions, and individual reflections on the week's readings.
+However, we found this to be lacking in providing a cohesive, pain-free experience.
+There were a handful of use cases that were particularly difficult to address with existing teechnologies:
+- easily share or refer to quotes/passages
+- hiding individual reflections before the weekly meet time (wihtout keeping them in a separate app/location)
+  - if you do the reading early in the week, you may do a post-reading write up in a notes app, and later move it to the doc for others to read

+## Features
+A broad overview of features I'd like to provide through this web app are:
+- Personal accounts
+- Ability to create, invite, and join clubs
+- Library of readings (personal or by club)
+- Each member able to create annotations/highlights of a shared text.
+At the end of each week, everyone would be able to see each others' comments and highlights.
+Later implementations may provide some kind of breakdown/analysis of popular highlights, interesting stats/trends, etc.
+- Create reflection prompts for readings, with all members able to submit responses at any point in the assignment period.
+  - We frequently would search for common prompts for particular books online, then add them to the shared document.
+One QoL feature would be a web scraper function which would automatically perform this action, and return a list of possible reflection prompts.

 ## Tech Stack (Proposed)
 ### Frontend
 - React